 The YIP was developed and implemented to target middle school male students who are resistant to or uncomfortable in classic learning environments.
 It was designed to help with issues that the students face in inner city public schools through academic support, guidance counseling, character development, social interaction activities, and nutrition.
-In the summer of 2017, Northwestern University, the University of Hawaii, the University of Maryland, the University of Michigan, and the United States Military Academy at West Point programs served approximately 360 young men between the ages of 10 and 14.
+In the summer of 2019, the University of Hawaii, the University of Michigan, and the University of Utah programs served approximately 360 young men between the ages of 10 and 14.